saad0x1/saad0x1.github.io/_posts/2024-11-19-Privilege-Escalation-via-Pacman.md

 ---

 Privilege escalation with `pacman`.

+> Pacman is Arch Linux's package manager for installing, updating, and managing software with `.pkg.tar.zst` files via a simple command-line interface,

 If the user has sudo permission to run `pacman`, we can easily escalate privileges to root.
 ```bash
 [skid@arch]$ sudo -l